Vikms95/js-top-calculator/notes.md

 (X) - Limit  displayReferenceNum to certain amount of width: setting *em* limit and *oveflow:hidden;*

 (X) - After pressing *=* the subsequent operation uses the previous operator: store a value in *storedOperator*
     when *=* is pressed,if that value is found when an operator is pressed, use the current event operator instead.

+(X)- displayReferenceNum gets the totalValue from displayReferenceNum after *=* and then using an *operator*: store operand2 after operating in *lastOperandUsed* and use that instead when *"="* is the operator found

 (X) - Clicking equals button right after operator should return *totalValue* (previousOperator) total value: check for NaN by comparing the operands with themselves(NaN value is the only one unequal to itself)